Who Is This Credit Card Best For?

 Diligently searches for the best products and delights in a good bargain See more cards

 Prioritizes sticking to their budget while buying what they want and need See more cards

 Hits the road often, whether for work or play See more cards

 If your small business spends a lot on travel through American Express but not enough to justify a card with a premium annual fee, the Amex Business Green Rewards Card might catch your eye.
 It does offer 2 points per $1 if you book travel through the American Express travel portal and the annual fee is a modest $95 (and waived in the first year).

-Beginning with the November 2020 billing cycle, American Express will add the issuer’s now optional “Pay Over Time” program to its Green, Gold, and Platinum business charge cards for all cardholders.
-Currently the program is “opt-in.”
+Beginning with the November 2020 billing cycle, American Express added the issuer’s “Pay Over Time” program to its Green, Gold, and Platinum business cards for all cardholders.
+Previously the program was “opt-in.”
 With Pay Over Time cardholders can choose to pay any charge over $100 over several billing cycles, with interest, like a traditional credit card.

 No limits on point earnings

 - No limits on point earnings: If you spend more than $50,000 a year on travel through American Express portal then this card's unlimited earning potential is a nice perk.
 Some small-business cards limit the rewards you can earn after spending a certain amount.
 For example, the American Express Blue Business Plus card offers 2 points per $1 until you spend $50,000.
 You’ll then receive 1 point per $1 for the rest of that year.